-The compound crossbow is an invention of the modern archery.
+The compound crossbow is an invention of modern archery.
 The compound bow was first developed in 1966 by Holless Wilbur Allen in Billings, Missouri, and a US patent was granted in 1969 (*).
 The application was eventually imported into the crossbows as well.

 So what’s the difference between a compound and a recurve crossbow?
 The compound bow incorporates a set of cams, or pulleys, or wheels into the limb assembly.
-Otherwise, in a recurve the string attaches directly to the limbs.
-So when you’re looking at the crossbow and you see the set of wheels, you know right away that’s a compound.
+Otherwise, in a recurve, the string attaches directly to the limbs.
+So when you’re looking at the crossbow and see the set of wheels, you know right away that’s a compound.

-The pulley is a system where strings go through tracks to exert this mechanical effect, so here’s another clue on how to differentiate the compound vs. recurve at the first sight: the compound has multiple strings, while the recurve has just one.
+The pulley is a system where strings go through tracks to exert this mechanical effect, so here’s another clue how to differentiate the compound vs. recurve at first sight: the compound has multiple strings, while the recurve has just one.

 - faster than the recurve